Gn0thiSeaut0n/Annual-Project/README.md

 # Annual Management System
-This project has a function to manage annual leave and users.
+This project has a function to manage annual leave and members.

 ## Technology Stack
 - SpringBoot